esm7/obsidian-map-view/README.md

 Multiple inline locations can be added in the same line, and the tags that follow them will be associated to the location on the left, but the right-click editor context menu will not know to choose the location that was selected.

 Instead of using a `locations:` YAML tag, you can use a custom note tag.
 See "tag name to denote inline geolocations" in the settings.
+(This also works with wildcards.)
 It will not be automatically added when you need it like the `locations:` YAML tag, however if you add an inline geolocation to an existing note where your custom tag is found, Map View will not add a `locations:` YAML tag.

 ## Adding a Location to a Note